edemaine/recursed-xls2lua/README.md

 bird      | bi            | restart bird spawn  | 1
 generic   | g, o, oobleck | oobleck (copy)      | 1

+Alternatively, a room can in its top-left corner a command of the form `duplicate:name` to make an identical copy of the room with title `name` (but the duplicate room will have the name of the sheet).

 ## Installation

 Assuming you have [Node and NPM](https://nodejs.org/) installed,